alecjacobson/geometry-processing-registration/README.md

 on the target mesh.
 We have two choices for _linearizing_ our matching energy: point-to-point (gradient descent) and point-to-plane (Gauss-Newton).

+![ICP using the point-to-point matching energy linearization is slow to converge.](images/max-point-to-point.gif)

+![ICP using the point-to-plane matching energy linearization is faster.](images/max-point-to-plane.gif)

 In either case, this is still a non-linear optimization problem.
 This time due to the [constraints](https://en.wikipedia.org/wiki/Constrained_optimization) rather than the energy term.